-In each individual Track or Bus the signal flow is top to bottom.
-Consider the following diagram:
+In each individual Track or Bus the signal flow is top to bottom, as shown in the diagram on the right.

 Trim, Fader and Panner are provided by Ardour.
-The Processor Box can hold 3rd Party Plugins or host-provided redirects (insert, aux-send, etc.).
+The Processor Box can hold third party plugins or host-provided redirects (insert, aux-send, etc.).

 Due to this rule there is one very common case that is hard to achieve: keeping a mono track mono.
 With Flexible I/O, if a stereo plugin is added on a mono track, the signal flow after that plugin becomes stereo.